wrld3d/wrld-example-app/ios/README.md

 # eeGeo Example App

+The [eeGeo Example App](https://github.com/eegeo/mobile-example-app) is a cross-platform application predominantly written in C\+\+.
+For an iOS specific example app, see the eeGeo [iOS API Example](https://github.com/eegeo/ios-api-example) app which makes use of the eeGeo [Objective-C iOS API](https://github.com/eegeo/ios-api).

+## Getting Started on iOS

 Before you begin, ensure you have completed the initial steps as described in the [root of the repository](https://github.com/eegeo/mobile-example-app).

-## Getting Started on iOS

 ### Requirements